 Transportation & Parking

-Funds collected by Transportation Impact Fees from new development projects are used for the construction of improvements and traffic reduction measures, including road construction, road improvements, pedestrian, bicycle and transit improvements.
-They may not be used for routine maintenance.
+This fee addresses traffic impacts associated with new development.
+Transportation Impact Fees may be used for the construction of improvements and traffic reduction measures, including road construction, road improvements, pedestrian, and bicycle and transit improvements.
+They cannot be used for routine maintenance.
+The fees were updated in July 2015.
+Current transportation project information can be found here.

 History of Partnership Redwood City